DOH Cites Sam Choy’s Kai Lanai Restaurant

 A follow-up inspection on Monday, Jan.
 8, revealed there were still outstanding issues with improper hand-washing technique, bare-hand contact with foods, improper storage of foods and improper date-stamping of foods to be discarded.
 An additional follow-up inspection conducted on Wednesday, Jan.
 10, found ongoing violations of bare-hand contact with ready-to-eat foods and a violation for failing to adhere to the restaurant’s written procedure for disposition of perishable food out of refrigeration beyond the prescribed time period.
 A yellow placard will be displayed at the restaurant until all violations have been corrected.

-Since the inception of state’s restaurant placarding program in 2014, the DOH’s Food Safety Program has conducted more than 26,000 inspections and issued more than 4,500 Yellow “Conditional Pass” placards for major food safety violations.
+Since the inception of state’s restaurant placarding program in 2014, the DOH’s Food Safety Program has conducted more than 26,000 inspections and issued more than 4,500 yellow “Conditional Pass” placards for major food safety violations.
 Of the 4,500 yel‘low placards issued, only six have resulted in red “Closed” placards due to non-compliance.
 Hawai‘i’s restaurants, hotels, retail and food manufacturing industry have embraced the state’s new food safety regulations and earned an impressive 99.8% compliance rate.

 The DOH Sanitation Branch protects and promotes the health of Hawai‘i residents and visitors through education of food industry workers and regulation of food establishments statewide.
 The branch conducts routine health inspections of food establishments where food products are prepared, manufactured, distributed or sold.
 The branch also investigates the sources of food borne illnesses and potential adulteration, and is charged with mitigating foodborne outbreaks and/or the prevention of future occurrences.
 Health inspectors work with business owners, food service workers, and the food industry to ensure safe food preparation practices and sanitary conditions.

-Abbas Hassan, agent for Chef Choy said, “Given the fact that Kona Daze has not paid any loyalty to Chef Sam Choy for the last couple of years, this news gives the Chef a undeserved Black Eye!
+Abbas Hassan, agent for Chef Choy said, “Given the fact that Kona Daze has not paid any royalty to Chef Sam Choy for the last couple of years, this news gives the Chef a undeserved Black Eye!
 The people getting the most hurt by this news is the Chef himself and his family, which is really sad!”

 For more information on the department’s restaurant placarding program click here.